DunnyWasTaken/cumcord-plugins/README.md

 # Cumcord plugins

-This repo contains my [Cumcord](https://github.com/Cumcord/Cumcord/) plugins.
+This repo contains both my [Cumcord](https://github.com/Cumcord/Cumcord/) plugins and plugins made by others I use, I keep them archived here so they can't be deleted.
 To use them you should copy one of the following link into the Cumcord settings.

 ---